Mitopure for Frailty

 The trial does not specify if you need to stop taking your current medications, but it mentions that medication requirements that may interfere with the study results could be a concern.
 It's best to discuss your specific medications with the study team to see if they might affect your participation.

-Is Mitopure (Urolithin A) safe for human use?
+Is there any evidence suggesting that Mitopure (Urolithin A) is likely to be safe for humans?

 GG